DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture1Revision.md

 >   - find references and pull stylesheet, files, images etc also.

 ### How does a Webserver Work
 A web server is both hardware and software that uses HTTP (HyperText Transfer Protocol) and other protocols to respond to client requests made over the World Wide Web.
 The hardware aspect is the physical server that stores the web server software and the website's component files.
 The software aspect is the server software that understands and responds to client requests.

 ### Key Functions of a Web Server
-- Hosting Website Files: The web server stores the files that make up all websites, including HTML files, CSS files, JavaScript files, and images.
+- **Hosting Website Files**: The web server stores the files that make up all websites, including HTML files, CSS files, JavaScript files, and images.
 When a user wants to visit a website, their browser sends a request to the web server hosting the site's files.
-- Processing Requests: When the web server receives a request from a client's browser, it interprets the request, finds the requested resources (web pages, images, etc.), and sends them back to the client's browser.
+- **Processing Requests**: When the web server receives a request from a client's browser, it interprets the request, finds the requested resources (web pages, images, etc.), and sends them back to the client's browser.
-- Serving Pages: The web server sends the requested web pages to the client's browser via HTTP.
+- **Serving Pages**: The web server sends the requested web pages to the client's browser via HTTP.
 If the requested resource is not available or cannot be served for some reason, the server returns an error message (e.g., "404 Not Found").
-- Dynamic Content Generation: Modern web servers can also generate dynamic content.
+- **Dynamic Content Generation**: Modern web servers can also generate dynamic content.
 They use server-side scripts and databases to create customized responses based on the user's request or session information.
 This allows for personalized pages that reflect user preferences or real-time data.

 ### Web Browsers
 A client side software to request, receive and process web pages from a Web server